mRcSchwering/magic-soup/docs/mechanics.md

 A protein with only a regulatory domain has no function.
 But if the protein also has a catalytic or transporter domain, the regulatory domain can up- or down-regulate this domain.
-Specifications are the effector molecule species, whether it is an activating or inhibiting effector, the affinity to that effector.
+Specifications are the effector molecule species, a hill coefficient, whether it is an activating or inhibiting effector, the affinity of that effector.

 Affinity and maximum velocity are kinetic parameters which are described in [Kinetics](#kinetics) in more detail.
 Which specific combination of nucleotides encodes which specific parameter, _e.g._ a particular maximum velocity value,